aiven/devportal/docs/platform/howto/manage-vpc-peering.rst

        Once you migrate your service to an Aiven project-specific VPC, you can no longer access the service over the public internet.
 You can only access it from clients that are in a VPC that is peered to the VPC for the Aiven project.

-Accessing VPC services from the public internet
+Access VPC services from the public internet
 -----------------------------------------------

 When you move your service to a VPC, access from public networks is blocked by default unless you switch on public access, which generates a separate endpoint with a public- prefix that you can use.